 - Elegant, classic French Sauce for pan fried fish – see Lemon Butter Sauce for Fish;

 - Drizzle steamed, braised or roasted vegetables to make it even tastier;

-- Toss through popcorn – it stays CRISP for days, unlike when using normal butter!
+- Toss through this Movie Popcorn or Lightly Sweet ‘n Salty Popcorn – it stays CRISP for days, unlike when using normal butter!